 I recently read the book, Fix Your Network Marketing Business.
 It’s written by one of my favorite MLM authors, David Ward.
 He’s also the author of Recruiting Up and Recruit & Grow Rich.
 If you haven’t read his books before, go to Amazon® and buy all of them.
-It will be worth the money you spend.
+It will be money well spent.

 Let me begin by telling you this book is really awesome.
-One of the chapters is worth at least $500.
+The information from one of the chapters is worth at least $500.
 I think so anyway.
 In that chapter, he discusses the three things he wishes he would have known BEFORE he got involved with network marketing.
 I would read that chapter five to ten times and really think about what he says.

 Table of Contents